-- Written permission from parents will be obtained before photographs of students are published on the school website / social media / local press - In accordance with guidance from the UK Information Commissioner's Office parents are welcome to take videos and digital images of their children at school events for their own personal use.
-To respect everyone's privacy and in some cases protection, these images should not be published / made publicly available on social networking sites, nor should parents comment on any activities involving other students in the digital / video images. - Staff and volunteers can take digital / video images to support educational aims but must follow school policies concerning the sharing, distribution and publication of those images.
-Those images should only be taken on school equipment, the personal equipment of staff should not be used for such purposes. - Care should be taken when taking digital / video images that students are appropriately dressed and are not participating in activities that might bring the individuals or the school into disrepute. - Students must not take, use, share, publish or distribute images of others without their permission - Photographs published on the website, or elsewhere that include students will be selected carefully and will comply with good practice guidance on the use of such images.

-- Students' full names will not be used anywhere on a website or blog, particularly in association with photographs. - Student's work can only be published with the permission of the student and parents.
+- written permission from parents will be obtained before photographs of students are published on the school website, social media or local press - parents are welcome to take videos and digital images of their children at school events for their own personal use.
+To respect everyone's privacy and in some cases protection, these images should not be published on social networking sites, nor should parents comment on any activities involving other students in the images - staff and volunteers can take digital / video images to support educational aims but must follow school policies concerning the sharing, distribution and publication of those images.
+Those images should only be taken on school equipment, the personal equipment of staff should not be used for such purposes - care should be taken when taking digital / video images that students are appropriately dressed and are not participating in activities that might bring the individuals or the school into disrepute - students must not take, use, share, publish or distribute images of others without their permission - photographs published on the website, or elsewhere that include students will be selected carefully and will comply with good practice guidance on the use of such images - students' full names will not be used anywhere on a website or blog, particularly in association with photographs